 - 3. The session was opened by Professor Esbo, Vice-Chairman of the Council of UPOV, who regretted that Professor Dr. L. Pielen, Chairman of the Council, was unable to chair this session owing to illness.
 He welcomed the participants and observers, especially those who were participating in the Council session for the first time, namely the observers from Australia, Canada, New Zealand and South Africa. - 4.
-The Council unanimously admitted the observers. - 5.
+The Council unanimously agreed to send a telegram to Professor Pielen wishing him a quick recovery from his illness. - 5.
+The Council unanimously admitted the observers. - 6.
 The agenda, as set forth in document UPOV/C/VII/1, was adopted unanimously.